Direct Store Delivery (DSD) is gaining popularity among many retailers.

 In addition, your route manifest can contain order parameters, ETAs, stop types, and other important information that may be requested based on your local regulations.

-Moreover, Route4Me supports various types of proof of delivery features for your optimized DSD routes.
+Moreover, Route4Me supports various proof of delivery features for your optimized DSD routes.

-You can use Route4Me’s iOS and Android route planner apps to collect customers’ e-signatures, photos, notes, and more.
+Route4Me’s iOS and Android route planner apps can collect customers’ e-signatures, photos, notes, and more.